earthly/website/blog/_posts/2024-01-04-single-expression-functions.md

 I love that programming language concepts can be well thought out, generative, and combinable.
 It makes me feel like I'm using a finely crafted tool where how everything fits together has been deeply thought out.

 <!-- markdownlint-disable MD036 -->
+ [^1]:
-*Update: 2024-01-04 - Found some problems with a couple Kotlin examples and so changed them to Scala.
-Kotlin is not my strong suit.*
+  *Update: 2024-01-04 - I found some problems with a couple Kotlin examples and so changed them to Scala.
+Kotlin is not my strong suit.
+It turns out it only supports implicit returns with single expression functions and not block functions.*